andreaslyn/verification-with-foundry/README.md

 }
 ```

 It is important to work on a high level of abstraction when specifying invariants and function properties.
 High level of abstraction allows for brevity while describing an essentially infinite number of scenarios.
-The focus is on having a strong collection of invariants with a minimal number of key function properties.
+The focus is on having a strong collection of invariants and supplement with a minimal number of function properties.

 ##### Invariants